-21. He who pursues righteousness and mercy will find life, righteousness, and glory.
+21. He who pursues righteousness and mercy will find life, righteousness, and honor.

-22. A wise man scales the city of mighty men and casts down its mighty confidence.
+22. A wise man scales the city of mighty men and casts down its strong confidence.

 23. He who keeps his mouth and his tongue keeps his soul from troubles.

 24. His name is scorner who is proud and haughty, who acts with arrogant pride.

 25. A sluggard’s desire will kill him, for his hands refuse to work.

 26. Every day, he covets greedily, but a righteous man gives and does not hold back.